 Have everyone standing and holding on to the edge of the parachute as you tell the story-

-Peter was a fisherman and he and his friends had been out fishing all night and were really tired and fed up, because they hadn't caught anything.
-So now there would be nothing for breakfast!
+Peter was a fisherman and he and his friends had been out fishing all night and were really tired and fed up.
+They hadn't caught anything.
+Now there would be nothing for breakfast!
 The sea was gently swelling up and down as they sat in their boat rubbing their heads (sway the parachute around like gentle rolling of the sea).

-All of a sudden Jesus appeared and asked them what was wrong.
-When they told him he suggested that they try again, but this time put the nets over the other side of the boat.
-Peter and his friends were a bit unsure and didn't really think it would make any difference.
-DIdn't Jesus hear them when they said that they had been trying all night?
+Suddenly Jesus appeared and asked what was wrong.
+When they told him he suggested they try again, but this time put nets over the other side of the boat.
+Peter and his friends were unsure and didn't really think it would make any difference.
+Didn't Jesus hear them when they said they'd been trying all night?
 Why should it work now?
 Anyway, Jesus wasn't much impressed with their lack of faith in him.
 He only wanted to show them what could happen when they trusted him.
 So they decided to have this one last try to let the nets over again, but on the other side of the boat. (throw a number of plain, blue card fish shapes on top of the parachute)